NoahTheDuke/lazytest/docs/core.md

 ## `throws-with-msg?`

-Calls given function with no arguments, returns true if it throws the expected class and the message matches given regex, throws an ExpectationFailed if the class matches but the regex fails, and rethrows other throwables.
+Calls given function with no arguments, returns true if it throws the expected class and the message matches given regex, throws an ExceptionInfo if the class matches but the regex fails, and rethrows other throwables.

 ```clojure
 (throws-with-msg? clojure.lang.ExceptionInfo #"yikes" #(do :no-op))